OUR STORIED PAST

 The Garden’s rich library collection of plant information is unequaled on the California central coast.
 It houses over 15,000 books, digital media, and journals on all aspects of plant science with an emphasis on the flora of California and its offshore Channel Islands.
 The collection’s strengths include floras of other Mediterranean regions of the world, botanical exploration of North America, plant conservation, ornamental uses of native plants, low-water landscaping, landscape architecture, garden design, and history at the Garden.

-The Blaksley Library building celebrates its 80th anniversary in 2022.
+The Library building celebrated its 80th anniversary in 2022.

-The date of the oldest material in the Archive.
+The oldest material in the Archive is from this year.

-The number of volumes in the Library’s collection.
+The Library houses this number of volumes in its collection.